CHJX-FM: 105.9 FM

 CHJX-FM's logo as Inspire FM circa 2011.

-July 5, 2010 Grace FM rebranded as Inspire FM, launching a new site but keeping the same format Christian format.
+On July 5, 2010, it rebranded as "Inspire FM." launching a new site Despite the change in its moniker, it kept the same Christian format.

+99.9 FM

-In August 2012, Sound of Faith Broadcasting got approval for a new frequency 99.9 MHz.
-They began broadcasting on August 31, 2012.
-Their new frequency had an effective radiated power of 500 watts with a directional antenna system primarily towards the east to protect other stations that broadcast on or near 99.9 MHz, including CFGX-FM in Sarnia, CKFM-FM in Toronto, WKKO in Toledo, Ohio and possibly WXKC in Erie, Pennsylvania.
+In August 2012, Sound of Faith Broadcasting got approval to broadcast on a new frequency, 99.9 MHz.
+The station switched to 99.9 on August 31, 2012.
+The new frequency had an effective radiated power of 500 watts with a directional antenna system primarily towards the east to protect other stations that broadcast on or near 99.9 MHz, including CFGX-FM in Sarnia, CKFM-FM in Toronto, WKKO in Toledo, Ohio and possibly WXKC in Erie, Pennsylvania.

-In October 2012, CHJX changed their branding to Faith FM with a new tagline, "your inspiration station."
-They moved their offices soon after to 100 Wellington St in South London.
+In October 2012, CHJX changed its branding to "Faith FM" with a new tagline, "your inspiration station."
+The staff moved their offices soon after to 100 Wellington Street in South London.

 CHJX-FM's logo as Faith FM circa 2018.

-In June 2022, CHJX changed their branding to Faith 99.9 launching a new site, logo and tagline "Your friendly voice of hope."
+In June 2022, CHJX changed its branding to "Faith 99.9," launching a new website, logo and tagline "Your friendly voice of hope."

-Programming

-The station hosts a number of different pre-recorded and live content.
-The station's morning show "Faith Mornings with Shaun" runs from 6:00 AM to 8:30 AM and is hosted by Shaun Mackenzie.
-From 8:30 AM until 12:15 PM the station runs a variety of talk programming including syndicated programs from Focus on The Family, Haven Today and Copland Financial Ministries.

-The mid-day is filled with Contemporary Christian Music until the afternoon show "Heading Home with Marion" from 2:00 PM to 6:00 PM hosted by Marion.
-The evening is filled with a variety of shows depending on the day with talk programming from Grace to You, Focus on The Family and Turning Point, as well as a variety of locally produced programs.

-The weekends have no live programming and are largely talk programming and shows in the morning with music for the rest of the day.
-Sunday mornings are a variety of weekend shows with preaching and teaching.